zoogie/petit-compwner/README.md

 ## Directions

-Just scan the [5 QRs](https://github.com/zoogie/petit-compwner/releases) in Petit Computer's File Management option, then run the program "PWN".<br>
+Just scan the [5 QRs](https://github.com/zoogie/petit-compwner/releases) in Petit Computer's File Management menu option, then run the program "PWN".<br>
 (make sure to have a boot.nds on the SD root)